812-421-6200

 How to Safely Use a Car Seat

-Road injuries are the leading cause of preventable deaths and injuries to children in the United States.
-Correctly used child safety seats can reduce the risk of death by as much as 71 percent.
+Road injuries are the leading cause of preventable deaths and injuries among children in the United States.
+When used correctly, child safety seats can reduce the risk of death by as much as 71 percent.

 Engineers are working hard to ensure that cars and car seats are designed to keep kids as safe as possible.
 But it’s up to every parent to take full advantage of these innovations by making sure car seats and booster seats are used and installed correctly.
 Here’s what you need to know to ensure that your most precious cargo is safe in cars.

-• Seventy-three percent of car seats are not used or installed correctly, so before you hit the road, check your car seat.
+• Seventy-three percent of car seats are not used or installed correctly, so check your car seat before you hit the road.
 Below is a quick car seat checklist to help you out.
 It takes only 15 minutes.
 If you are having even the slightest trouble, questions, or concerns, certified child passenger safety technicians are able to help or even double-check your work.

 • Learn how to install your car seat for free.
 The Vanderburgh County Sheriff’s Office hosts car seat inspection events across the county where certified deputies can help make sure your car seat is properly installed.
 They will teach you so that you can always be sure your car seat is used correctly.